Wiki · Concept · Last reviewed June 19, 2026

 CUDA is often discussed as NVIDIA's software moat.
 The moat is not merely that CUDA is proprietary or NVIDIA-centered.
 It is that years of developer habits, library optimization, framework integration, documentation, debugging knowledge, cloud support, and production experience accumulate around it.

 This matters for competitors such as AMD, cloud custom chips, and national compute projects.
 A rival accelerator does not only need good silicon.
-It needs a credible path for existing models, frameworks, kernels, and teams to move without losing performance or reliability.
+It needs a credible path for existing models, frameworks, kernels, deployment artifacts, and teams to move without losing performance, reliability, observability, or vendor support.

 Central Tensions